Cam Gallagher Player Props: Guardians vs. Royals

 Cam Gallagher At The Plate

+- In 30.3% of his 33 games this season, Gallagher has picked up at least one hit.
+He's also had three multi-hit games.

-- He has not gone deep in his 33 games this season.
+- He has not hit a long ball in his 33 games this season.

-- He has scored in five games this year (15.2%), but has had no multi-run games.
+- He has scored a run in five of 33 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.